forsyde/stack-templates/README.md

 # stack-templates
 The repository shall provide stack templates that allow a quick start with ForSyDe.

+It assumes that you have already an installed Haskell environment.
+Otherwise, follow the instructions on the [Haskell webpage](https://www.haskell.org/) to install it.

 ## new-shallow
 The stack template `new-shallow` gives a starting point for ForSyDe-Shallow models.
 The following text assumes that you create a new ForSyDe-Shallow project with the name `my-shallow-project`.